Art & CultureArt & Culture

 Where: Via dell’Archiginnasio, 2 | Bologna

-The Etruscan section is the one that stands out among the others: it is an essential stop for a deeper understanding of the Etrurian Padana, whose capital was right Bologna (at that time known as Felsina).
-The Greek, Roman and Gallic art collections with artifacts coming mostly from this region, and the Egyptian art collection, one of the most important in Europe, are certainly worth a visit.
+The Greek, Roman and Gallic art collections with artifacts coming mostly from this region, and the Egyptian art collection, one of the most important in Europe, are also worth a visit.

-The Bologna Archaeological City Museum | Photo by Luca Capuano
+Bologna (BO), Archaeological City Museum | Ph.
+Luca Capuano

-The archaeological site SalaBorsa
+The archaeological site of SalaBorsa

 Where: Piazza Nettuno 3 | Bologna